liatrio/devops-bootcamp/docs/1-introduction/liatrio-and-devops.md

 ## The Rise of DevOps

-Building software has changed greatly in the last couple decades. ~15-20 years ago, we had small teams of people who would work together on software which would then be built by a Tech Lead.
-Problems would come up when code had to be merged together and released at the end of development.
-Since then, many tools have been created changing the way code can be managed and built as well as how we visualize the process.
-DevOps affects all levels of software development from the individual developer to the production server(s).
-Many processes/tasks are now automated allowing more builds to flow through the pipeline.
+DevOps has revolutionized software development within the last couple decades.
+At the turn of the century, it was common that development teams would work on independent pieces of a project, which would ultimately have to be merged and compiled by a tech lead at the end of a project.
+This lead to an enormous problem.
+If code didn't merged together and function as expected, a team might not know until very late in the development process, or even until after deploying.
+Since that time, developers have created processes and tools to help build, test, and manage code throughout the life of a project.
+Those tools and processes help for the foundation of what we know today as DevOps.

 ## The Goal
 The goal is to take the pain out of software delivery and deployment.